silexlabs/Silex/packages/grapesjs-data-source/README.md

 # GrapesJs Data Source plugin

-This GrapesJS plugin integrates various APIs, such as GraphQL and REST, into the editor.
+This GrapesJS plugin integrates various APIs into the editor.

 It makes a new UI available to the user so that she can manage custom states on components, linking them to data from a CMS or a data base or an API.